Eating Oysters During Pregnancy – Is It Safe?

 Potential Side Effects of Eating Oysters When Pregnant

 Pregnant women must strictly avoid raw or undercooked meat products.
 Consumption of raw oysters during pregnancy would fall into the same category, which can give rise to certain unwelcome side effects.
 A few of these are listed below.

 1. Risk of Experiencing Gastrointestinal Problems

 2. Ineffective Immunity During Pregnancy

 Since a baby is growing within the body, the immunity system takes a step-down to keep all the processes functioning as they are.
-This, unfortunately, increases the chances of experiencing food poisoning, especially from seafood such as oysters.
+Undercooked or half-cooked oysters, unfortunately, increases the chances of experiencing food poisoning.
 At times, they could even trigger allergic reactions as a result of the immune system’s final response.

 Why Consuming Oysters Might Be Beneficial During Pregnancy

 Any meat product that is served raw or is not prepared by subjecting it to an intense cooking process is generally unsafe for a pregnant woman.
 However, oysters themselves do have various constituents that can be quite beneficial to a pregnant woman.